How Online Couples Therapy Can Help Resolve Conflicts

 Even though time must be taken out of the day of the week to attend online appointments, it may not be as stressful as arranging time away from home, coordinating time off with your partner to attend therapy, or getting a babysitter to look after the kids.
 Instead, online therapy may allow couples to spend time with a therapist in a comfortable and familiar environment.

-Online therapy with BetterHelp
+Strengthening relationships with BetterHelp

 One of the most popular online therapy services is BetterHelp.
 BetterHelp provides fully licensed and screened mental health professionals with varying areas of expertise including those who specialize in marriage counseling or resolving family issues.
-Rather than paying for each visit or communication, there is one flat monthly fee for unlimited communication with the therapist.
+Rather than paying for each visit or communication, there is one flat monthly fee for endless communication with the therapist.
 Often, the monthly fee is less than one session with a traditional in-person provider.

 Studies show that teletherapy is as effective as traditional therapy for treating various concerns.
-If you're hoping to attend therapy with your partner simultaneously, BetterHelp also offers a sister company called Regain which has the same benefits as BetterHelp to trained marriage and couples' counselors.
+If you're hoping to attend therapy with your partner simultaneously, BetterHelp also offers a sister company called Regain which has the same benefits as BetterHelp with trained marriage and couples' counselors.

 If you are looking for flexible options and think online therapy could be a good fit for you, your partner, and your lifestyles, consider BetterHelp or Regain.
 All you need to get started is an email address.